More about: Prague Jewish Quarter Tours

 Is it worth taking a guided tour of the Jewish Quarter?

 Of course.
-The Jewish quarter has a lot of history and it is essential to know it if you want to discover Prague, since the city and the quarter are closely linked.
-Several historical events took place in this place and there are also many legends and curiosities of the Jewish quarter that we will surely overlook if we visit it on our own.
+The Jewish quarter has a lot of history and it is essential to know it if you want to discover Prague, since the city and the quarter are intimately linked.
+Several historical events took place in this place and there are also many legends and curiosities of the Jewish Quarter that we will surely overlook if we visit it on our own.

 How to get to Prague's Jewish Quarter

 The old Jewish quarter is located in the old city, specifically in the northern part.
-Getting to it is quite easy since we have several transportation alternatives.
-As a reference, the Jewish cemetery is only a 5 minute walk from the central square of the old city.
-The other options to get there by public transport are:
+Getting to it is quite easy as we have several transportation alternatives.
+As a reference, the Jewish cemetery is only 5 minutes walk from the central square of the old city.
+The other options to get there by public transportation are:

-- By metro: Take the A line and get off at the Staromestska stop, which is the closest one.
+- By metro: You have to take line A and get off at the Staromestska stop which is the closest one.

 - By streetcar: Lines 17 and 18 stop nearby at Staromestska.